 Android TabletStudents are individually required an Android device for lab.
 Due to COVID-19, we suggest the following options to acquire the device.

-- Off-campus students can either use their own Android device (recommended powerful enough to NVIDIA SHIELD Tablets) or purchase one (recommended Lenovo Tab M10 FHD Plus as NVIDIA SHIELD tablet is discontinued).
-For the off-campus students who do not wish to purchase a new one or use their own device, we plan to ship tablets and get them returned after semester.
+- Students can either use their own Android device (recommended powerful enough to NVIDIA SHIELD Tablets) or purchase one (recommended Lenovo Tab M10 FHD Plus as NVIDIA SHIELD tablet is discontinued).

 Refer to the NVIDIA SHIELD Tablet page under Resources for more information.